 for Platform of Supporting Cohort Study and Biospecimen Analysis

-"Platforms for Advanced Technologies and Research Resources " was launched in 2016 academic year under the new framework of the Grant-in-Aid for Scientific Research on Innovative Areas.
+"Platforms for Advanced Technologies and Research Resources " was launched in 2016 fiscal year (FY) under the new framework of the Grant-in-Aid for Scientific Research on Innovative Areas.

-The project has succeeded and developed the previous program "Support Programs for Three Fields in Life Sciences (Cancer, Genome and Brain Sciences)" conducted between 2010 and 2015 academic year.
+The project has succeeded and developed the previous program "Support Programs for Three Fields in Life Sciences (Cancer, Genome and Brain Sciences)" conducted between FY2010 and 2015.

 Both programs were established by the Ministry of Education, Culture, Sports, Science and Technology (MEXT) under the Grant-in-Aid for Scientific Research on Innovative Areas.